yanicksenn/TasteLang/README.md

 Taste is a small tool to generate programming language agnostic data structures.

-NOTE: This is work in progress and does not fully work yet :)
+NOTE: There are likely better and more robust alternatives out there.
+However, this was fully sufficient for my personal use-case.

 ## Build